PART 3 CH12 Colonial Cities (Important Question Answer)

 (ii) What was happening in Delhi in 1857 and why?

 Ans.
 After the revolt of 1857, Delhi was beseized by the rebels.
-But soon it was recovered by the British army.
+But soon it was recovered by

 (iii) Which three gates were under the rebels, while British army was in Delhi?